enspirit/makefile-for-monorepos/README.md

 # `make up` and go

-## What is this?

-This project provides a reusable Makefile for software architectures based on micro services that use docker extensively and are organised as monorepositories.
+This project provides a reusable Makefile for architectures with multiple software components that use docker extensively and are organized as monorepositories.

 Everything else apart from the Makefile is just us showcasing its usage and capabilities.

 ## Why?

-At Enspirit for some time we have embraced [docker](https://www.docker.com/), [docker-compose](https://docs.docker.com/compose/) and [monorepositories](https://en.wikipedia.org/wiki/Monorepo) and our team is usually rotating between 4 to 5 projects at a time.
+At Enspirit we have embraced [docker](https://www.docker.com/), [docker-compose](https://docs.docker.com/compose/) and [monorepositories](https://en.wikipedia.org/wiki/Monorepo).
+Our team is usually rotating among multiple software projects.

-We wanted a way to have reproducible builds, but also tooling allowing us to work the same way on all these different projects.

-We try to apply the agile rule saying that only one command is needed to start a project from a fresh clone.
+We want to have reproducible builds and tooling allowing us to work the same way on all these different projects.
+We also want only one command to be needed for building then starting a software after a fresh git clone, even for newcomers.

-This Makefile is our way of achieving that goal.
+This Makefile is an open-source consolidation of years of work to achieve that goal.
 Why don't you see for yourself:

 ```bash
 git clone git@github.com:enspirit/monorepo-example.git
 cd monorepo-example

 make up
 ```